e621ng/e621ng/README.md

 `git config core.fileMode false`

-#### Truenas / Local Server Installation
+#### TrueNAS / Local Server Installation

 If you decide to deploy this docker image to an external / local server, you do need to remember to change the DANBOORU_HOST variable in the docker-compose.yml file to the IP of your server.
 Otherwise, you will not be able to access it, or the image links will be broken.

-Specifically for Truenas/NAS boxes users: you need to use the shell itself to set the repo up, you can then manage the images/variable/config with Portainer/Dockge after it's set up.
+Specifically for TrueNAS/NAS boxes users: you need to use the shell itself to set the repo up, you can then manage the images/variable/config with Portainer/Dockge after it's set up.

 ### <a id="development-tools"></a>Testing and Linting